 Date Risk Jun-22

 Identified:

-Strategic Objective: 5.
+Strategic 5.
 Safe and sustainable and accessible and kind care

+Objective:

-Executive Director Owner: Carruthers, Andrew Date of Review: Jun-22 Date of Next Review: Jul-22
+Executive Director Owner: Carruthers, Andrew Date of Review: Mar-23 Date of Next Review: May-23

-Risk ID: 1407 Description: There is a risk there will be disruption to the delivery of planned care services set out in the Annual Recovery Plan and achievement of WG Ministerial Priorities for the reduction in elective waiting times to target levels during 2022/23.
+Risk ID: 1407 • There is a risk there will be disruption to the delivery of planned care service set out in the Annual Recovery Plan and achievement of WG Ministerial Priorities for the reduction in elective waiting times to target levels during 2022/23.
 This is caused by the impact of urgent and emergency care pressures (as reflected in risk 1027) and a continuing significant deficit in available staffing and financial resources to support green pathways for urgent and cancer pathway patients.
-This could lead to an impact/affect on the quality of care provided to patients, significant clinical deterioration, delays in care and poorer outcomes, increasing pressure of adverse publicity/reduction in stakeholder confidence and increased scrutiny from regulators. ---------- ------ -------------- --
+This could lead to an impact/affect on the quality of care provided to patients, significant clinical deterioration, delays in care and poorer outcomes, increasing pressure of adverse publicity/reduction in stakeholder confidence and increased scrutiny from regulators.
+Does this risk link t to any Director rate (operational) risks?
+1548, 180, 523, 525, 632, 958, 1083, 1027, 1628, 1629